wuw012/dat250-sparkjava-counter/README.md

-# dat250-sparkjava-counter
+# dat250-sparkjava-starter

-This test suite (**TodoAPITest**) should run after your implementation.
+The test suite (**TodoAPITest**) should run after your implementation.
 You are not allowed to change the test class!

 **Careful:** the test class sends POST-Request to create TODOs without ids and expects the single created TODO returned with an id!